-STOP using the gum and seek medical help immediately if you have any of the following which may be signs of an allergic reaction:
+STOP using the gum and seek medical help immediately if you have any of the following which may be signs of an allergic reaction: difficulty breathing or swallowing, swelling of the

-- difficulty breathing or swallowing, swelling of the mouth, face, lips, tongue or throat. - severe itching of the skin, with a red rash or raised lumps.
+- unically bleading of swallowing, swelling of the mouth, face, lips, tongue or throat. covers itching of the skin, with a rad rash or raised - severe itching of the skin, with a red rash or raised lumps.